Mena Suvari: 1999–2001: Breakthrough and award success

 Her breakthrough came in 1999, with significant roles in two highly successful films —the teen sex comedy American Pie and the drama American Beauty.
 In American Pie, she starred with Jason Biggs, Shannon Elizabeth, Chris Klein, and Natasha Lyonne, portraying a virgin and innocent choir girl named Heather.
 While critical response was mixed, the film was a commercial success, grossing $235 million worldwide.

-In American Beauty, directed by Sam Mendes and co-starring Kevin Spacey, Annette Bening, Wes Bentley and Thora Birch, Suvari took on the role of Angela Hayes, a vain teenage girl who becomes the object of infatuation of a man experiencing a midlife crisis.
+For American Beauty, the film was directed by Sam Mendes, written by Alan Ball, and starring Kevin Spacey, Annette Bening, Thora Birch, and Wes Bentley.
+In the film, Suvari played a vain teenage girl who becomes the object of infatuation of a middle-aged man experiencing a midlife crisis.
 The New York Times described her character as "stimulus enough for [Spacey's character] to wake up out of a marriage-long coma and start considering life's livelier possibilities".
 The film received widespread critical acclaim, and received the Academy Award for Best Picture.
 American Beauty made $356 million globally and earned Suvari a BAFTA Award nomination for Best Supporting Actress.
 Suvari and her American Beauty co-stars Wes Bentley and Thora Birch presented the 2000 Oscar for Best Documentary short subject.

 Suvari subsequently reunited with Jason Biggs in the romantic comedy Loser (2000), playing the love interest of a small-town, intelligent man.
 A lukewarm critical and commercial reception greeted the film, but The New York Times found Suvari to be "well matched with the handsome, unassuming Mr. Biggs.
 They're attractive without being offensively cute, and their characters manage to be genuinely nice without seeming bland or phony".
 She and Biggs also appeared in the music video for the song "Teenage Dirtbag" by American rock band Wheatus.
 The video was heavily based on their roles in Loser.
 She then starred in the satirical comedy American Virgin, as the daughter of an adult film director who agrees to lose her virginity onscreen to spite her father.
 The original working title of the film was Live Virgin, but was changed to capitalize on Suvari's previous successes in American Pie and American Beauty.

 Suvari continued to act steadily, taking on roles in three 2001 feature films —The Musketeer, American Pie 2 and Sugar & Spice.
 In the adventure action film The Musketeer, she played a chambermaid and the love interest of the titular character, while American Pie 2 saw her reprise her role from the first film.
 Like the original, the sequel was a commercial success, grossing $285 million globally.
 In the teen crime comedy Sugar & Spice, Suvari portrayed one member of a group of cheerleaders who conspire and commit armed robbery.
 Although the film received negative reviews and only made $16.9 million worldwide, it has since become a cult favorite on home video.